 Lucia Bronzetti vs. Kateryna Baindl: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-In the WTA Ningbo, China Women Singles 2023 Round of 16 on Tuesday, we have a matchup of No. 88-ranked Kateryna Baindl versus No. 65 Lucia Bronzetti.
+In the Round of 16 of the WTA Ningbo, China Women Singles 2023 on Wednesday, Kateryna Baindl (ranked No. 88) takes on Lucia Bronzetti (No. 65).

+Bronzetti is the favorite (-175) in this matchup, compared to the underdog Baindl, who is +135.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!